widged/gb-elm-language/en/intro/03-static type.md

 <function> : List a -> Int
 ```

-The lower case letter `a` is a type variable.
-That means that all values in the list must be of the same type, but that type can be left unspecified.
+The lower case letter `a` is what is known as a type variable.
+It is a placeholder for a specific type that is left unspecified.
+The function will accept values of any type.
+The only requirement is that all values in the list have the same type.
 The function returns the length of the list, represented as a `Int`.

 ```elm
 $ elm repl